payu-org/payu/docs/source/usage.rst

 purposes of checking reproducibility when compute infrastructure changes, or when spinning off a perturbation run to ensure consistency with a control run before applying modifications.

+To override the reproduce setting in configuration and skip the reproducibility check for a particular run, please use ``payu run -r False``.
+This allows the run to proceed even if manifests have changed.

 To run from an existing model run, also called a warm start, set the ``restart`` option to point to the folder containing the restart files